© 2026 SimplyTrust Software Inc.

 Our form includes a section to express your preferences for digital accounts, files, and online property.
 You can indicate who you would want to manage or inherit these assets.

 Our form is available for all 50 states and includes signature, witness, and notarization fields based on your state selection.
 You are responsible for confirming and completing your state's execution requirements.
-SimplyTrust does not guarantee legal validity in any jurisdiction.
+SimplyTrust is not a law firm and does not provide legal advice.

 A will expresses your choices about asset distribution and goes through probate—a public court process.
 A trust holds assets during your lifetime and transfers them privately, typically without probate.
 Which is appropriate depends on your circumstances.
 SimplyTrust offers both free will generation and subscription-based trust services.